 - 24-hour emergency line

-- Security guards on each floor of the resort 10pm until 6am
+- Security guards on each floor of the hotel in the late evening hours

 - Professional Ski Travel tour operators

-- Staff continues to patrol the village throughout the evening after night-time check in
+- Staff continues to patrol the area throughout the evening after night-time check-in

 - Equipped with 4 wheel drive vehicles for emergencies